hyperledger-labs/perun-doc/source/concepts/protocols.rst

 next sub-phase.
 The protocol is same for all three types of channels.

-If the latest off-chain state was marked as ``final`` already in the transact phase, it implies both the participants have agreed it to be state that needs to be settled.
+If the latest off-chain state was marked as ``final`` already in the transact phase, it implies both the participants have agreed it to be the state that needs to be settled.
 If it was not, another another off-chain transaction is sent, on behalf of the participant who initiated the channel settlement, marking the latest off-chain state as ``final``.
 It is up to the other participant to